TL;DR

 The task

-Your team has 4 different descriptions of the product: one on the website hero, one in the sales deck, one in the App Store listing, one your founder says in podcasts.
+Your team has four descriptions of the product: one on the website hero, one in the sales deck, one in the App Store listing, one your founder ad-libs on podcasts.
 They are close enough to feel coordinated but different enough that ads, content, and sales-call openers don’t reinforce each other.
-You need a single positioning statement everyone aligns on (naming category, buyer, and what you displace) and you want to draft 5 candidates by lunch so the leadership team can argue over them in the afternoon.
+You want a single positioning statement everyone aligns on — category, buyer, and what you displace — and you want 5 candidates drafted by lunch so leadership can argue over them in the afternoon.

 Where AI helps — and where it does not

-AI is good at applying the classic April Dunford / Crossing the Chasm structure (category → buyer → alternative → unique value) consistently across drafts, and at stress-testing whether a candidate would also describe a competitor.
+AI is good at applying that five-component structure consistently across many drafts, and at stress-testing whether a candidate would also describe a competitor word-for-word.

 What AI cannot do: pick the right category to anchor in.
-That is a strategic decision involving where the budget already lives, who you’re recruiting against, and how the market is being shaped by the largest player.
-AI also can’t tell you whether your “unique value” is actually true; it has no way to know if your retention curve is better than the alternative’s.
-Test the output by reading it to 3 actual customers and seeing if they nod, then by reading it to a competitor’s salesperson and seeing if they could plausibly steal it.
+That decision involves where the budget already lives, who you’re recruiting buyers away from, and how the largest player is shaping the market.
+AI also can’t tell you whether your “unique value” is true — it has no way to know your retention curve beats the alternative’s.
+Test the output two ways: read it to 3 actual customers and watch for the nod, then read it to a competitor’s salesperson and see if they could plausibly steal it.

 A common failure mode: AI writes positioning that sounds elegant but could describe Notion, Linear, and Asana equally well.
-Force category specificity.
+The fix is to force category specificity and ban “best-in-class,” “innovative,” and “leading” — Dunford flags these as hollow claims that establish no differentiation.

 What to feed the AI

-- The 1-2 things you genuinely do better than the alternative, with a piece of evidence each (retention number, customer quote, feature that competitors lack)
+- The 1-2 things you genuinely do better than that alternative, with one piece of evidence each (a retention number, a customer quote, a feature competitors lack)

-- The “why now” (what changed in the market that opened this gap)
+- The “why now” — what shifted in the market that opened this gap

-- 3-5 customer quotes that describe the product in their own words (these often reveal the real category)
+- 3-5 customer quotes describing the product in their own words (these usually reveal the real category)

-- Your team’s current top 3 candidate positioning statements (so AI can diff and improve)
+- Your team’s current top 3 candidate statements (so AI can diff and improve)

-- Anti-examples (competitor positioning statements you don’t want to mirror)
+- Anti-examples — competitor positioning you don’t want to mirror

 Copy-ready prompt

-Write a product positioning statement using April Dunford's structure.
+Write a product positioning statement using April Dunford's five-component method.

 Why now: {market shift}